NEW! ONS 2026 Cryotherapy for Mucositis "Recommended for Practice" Guidance now includes cooling devices.

 Study Results:

-• Participants used the Chemo Mouthpiece starting 10 minutes before chemotherapy, throughout infusion, and at home at least twice daily for five days following infusion.
+• Used 10 minutes pre-chemo, during infusion, and at home twice daily for 5 days

-• Trial included regimens with short and long half-life chemotherapy agents.
+• Included short and long half-life chemotherapy regimens

 Read the full study in Supportive Care in Cancer